heidihoward/ios/README.md

 ```

-The server is using files called persistent_log_1.temp and persistent_data_1.temp to store a perisitent copy hydra's state.
+The server is using files called persistent_log_1.temp and persistent_data_1.temp to store a perisitent copy ios's state.
 If you would like to start a fresh server, make sure to use rm *.temp first.

 #### Client
 The (mode independent) client state is stored in the example.conf file.
 The client has three possible interfaces:
-* Test - a workload is auotmatically generated for hydra.
+* Test - a workload is auotmatically generated for ios.
 This workload is configuated using a workload.conf file.
 An example of this is given in test/workload.conf.
 * Interactive - requests are entered from the terminal.
 Requests takes the form of get A or update A B. There can be multiple commands in a single request, seperated by semi-colons
 * REST API - a http server on port 12345
 Each client needs a unique id.